Skip to main content

 Fact: People seeking asylum are not entitled to social housing.

 They are placed in basic Home Office accommodation, often in shared houses or hostels.
-Once granted refugee status, support ends and they must leave within 7 to 30 days, often with no savings or place to go—pushing many into homelessness.
+Once granted refugee status, support ends and they must leave within as little as 28 days, often with no savings or place to go—pushing many into homelessness.

 Myth 6: “They’re just here for benefits.”

-Fact: People seeking asylum receive just £9.95 per day and are usually not allowed to work.
+Fact: People seeking asylum receive as little as £9.95 per week and are usually not allowed to work.

 Myth 7: “They’re jumping the queue.”